nf-core/oncoanalyser/docs/usage.md

 ### Recommended configuration

 Recommended configurations for oncoanalyser can readily be loaded using the ```-profile hartwig``` command line argument, whenever launching a run.
+Those specifications can currently be found [here](https://github.com/nf-core/oncoanalyser/blob/dev-2.1.0/conf/hartwig.config) (will be replaced with nf-core repo path)

 :::tip